i2y/castella/docs/getting-started.md

 ## For Web Browsers
-Sorry, we have not yet established a clean and easy way to do this.
-Here, for now, we will explain how to use Castella in your PyScript app.
+Here, we are going to explain how to use Castella in your PyScript app.

 For more information on how to write a PyScript app, please refer to [the official documentation](https://pyscript.net/).

 For now, to use Castella on an html page, you need to do something as the following.

-- Load the pyscript JS file canvaskit JS file and initialize it properly in your html
+- Load the pyscript JS file and the canvaskit JS file and initialize it properly in your html
-- Specify all Castella modules to be used in the html page with py-env tag.
+- Specify all Castella modules to be used in the html page in pyscript config file (`pyscript.toml`)
 - Serve the html page and modules with any web server.

 A tiny example of the above procedure is shown below.